All Episodes

 Really?

-Our economy is badly weakened, a consequence of greed and irresponsibility on the part of some, but also our collective failure to make hard choices.
+Our economy is badly weakened, a consequence of greed and irresponsibility on the part of some, but also our collective failure to make hard choices to prepare the nation for a new age.

 Homes have been lost, jobs shed, businesses shuttered.

-our health care is too costly, our schools fail too many, and each day brings further evidence that the ways we use energy strengthen our adversaries and threaten our planet.
+Our health care is too costly, our schools fail too many, and each day brings further evidence that the ways we use energy strengthen our adversaries and threaten our planet.

 These are the indicators of crisis, subject to data and statistics.

-Less measurable but no less profound is a sapping of confidence across our land.
+Less measurable, but no less profound, is a sapping of confidence across our land.

 A nagging fear that America's decline is inevitable, that the next generation must lower its sights.